Professional Private Math Tutoring

 When it comes to teaching math, I strongly believe that true understanding comes from having a solid concept to “hang the algorithm on” and doing plenty of practice.
 I have never been someone who thrives on rote memorization—I need to understand the why behind a concept, and I encourage my students to do the same.

 Sessions are tailored to the individual student.
-I typically start by checking Google Classroom to see what they are working on, and I review any relevant materials, such as Desmos lessons, teacher created slides, and the textbook (on Bainbridge, this is frequently an Envision book), so I can align with how they are learning concepts in class.
+I typically start by checking Google Classroom to see what they are working on, and I review any relevant materials, such as Desmos lessons, teacher-created slides, and the textbook (on Bainbridge, this is frequently an Envision book), so I can align with how they are learning concepts in class.
 I ask a lot of “why” questions and encourage students to lead the session.
 That means I let them try problems first, and if they get stuck, we revisit the concept together.
-I may model a problem, walk through a few examples together, and then have the student work independently so we can compare approaches and check for understanding.
+I may model a problem, walk through a few examples together with the student, and then we each work on problems independently, comparing our approaches and checking for understanding along the way.
+Sometimes, I am the one who makes an arithmetic error and the student is correct.
+I love these moments, as they allow me to admit when I am wrong and give the student a chance to shine.

 I try to avoid what I call “knowledge dumping”—overloading students with information without giving them time to think or take ownership.
 I have found that when students lead the process and talk through their thinking, they build real confidence in their abilities.

 For older students, sessions usually focus on homework help and test preparation.
 I will often work with them to identify and catch up on any missing assignments.
 I also support younger students with their homework and design custom lessons using Desmos or IXL when homework is not assigned.
-Many students have also shown me how to access extra practice in Desmos, which we take advantage of together.
 If time allows after practicing a concept and completing homework, we often play a math game to wrap up the session.
 One of my favorites is Equate—essentially math Scrabble—which reinforces multiplication, addition, subtraction, and fractions in a fun and relaxed way.

 Another strategy I love is using concept maps to help students see how different ideas connect.
 These maps help students understand the bigger picture and why they are learning specific strategies.
 For example, when some of my Algebra 2 students were introduced to matrices, they felt confused and like matrices were disconnected from prior content.
 So we created a concept map to show how matrices are another method for solving systems of equations.
 They were already familiar with substitution and elimination, and now they were beginning to learn a third method.
 Once they understood that matrix operations were a prerequisite for solving larger systems, things started to click.
 One student even said something to the effect of, “I finally understand why we are learning about this weird box of numbers!”